fraunhofer-iem/software-product-health-analyzer/doc/SPHA.md

 A tool adapter transforms the given tool results into *RawValueKPIs*.
 This functionality is defined by the `interface KpiAdapter<T>`.
 We support two kind of adapters *tools* and *kpis*.
-*Tool* adapter take a tool result as an input and transform it into, possibly multiple, KPIs.
+*Tool* adapters take a tool's result as an input and transform it into, possibly multiple, KPIs.
 A *tool* adapter might use one or multiple *kpi* adapter to do this transformation.<p>
 The reasoning behind this design is, that one tool might produce multiple different KPIs.
 E.g., the OSS review toolkit (ORT) produces information about vulnerabilities, licences,